typekit/webfontloader/docs/EVENTS.md

     html.wf-loading
     html.wf-active
     html.wf-inactive
-    html.wf-familyname-loading
-    html.wf-familyname-active
-    html.wf-familyname-inactive
+    html.wf-familyname-fvd-loading
+    html.wf-familyname-fvd-active
+    html.wf-familyname-fvd-inactive

-`FAMILYNAME` is a sanitized version of the name of each font family.
+`familyname` is a sanitized version of the name of each font family.
 Spaces and underscores are removed from the name, and all characters are converted to lower case.
 For example, `Droid Sans` becomes `droidsans`.

+`fvd` is a *Font Variation Description*.
+Put simply, it's a shorthand for describing the style and weight of a particular font.
+Here are a few examples:

+    @font-face {
+      font-style: normal;
+      font-weight: normal;
+    }
+    => n4

+    @font-face {
+      font-style: italic;
+      font-weight: bold;
+    }
+    => i7

+If no style/weight is specified, the default "n4" (font-style: normal;
+font-weight: normal;) will be used.

 ### JavaScript Flavored